andrewcroft19/MessageApp/README.md

 1. After first cloning the project run npx jest --init in a command prompt in the MessagesApp directory.
 2. Run npm test in a command prompt in the MessagesApp directory.

+## Authentication
+This API is authenticated using basic authentication.
+Ensure all requests send the provided clientid and secret, otherwise an authentication error will occur.

+Error Code: 401 Unauthorized.

 # Endpoints

 ### 1. Create a Message